kornha/parliament/README.md

 - An Opinion has a "value" field, which is the statement itself.
 - An Opinion has a "pro" field, which is a list of Posts that support the Claim.
 - An Opinion has an "against" field, which is a list of Posts that refute the Claim.
 - An Opinion has a "context" field, which provides more information about the Claim, and helps for search.
+Not to be confused with "Contextualization".
 - An Opinion is fundamentally non-verifiable; a verifiable "opinion" is called a `Claim`.
 - An Opinion has an associated `Bias`.
 - An Opinion has associated `Entities`.